Sunset Boulevard with Nicole Scherzinger storms Olivier Awards

 Tom Francis also won the best actor in a musical gong for his role in the show at the Savoy Theatre.

-Sunset Boulevard has earned seven wins following a starring turn from Nicole Scherzinger.
+Sunset Boulevard has earned seven wins at the Olivier Awards following a starring turn from Nicole Scherzinger.

 The US actress and singer won the best actress in a musical gong at the Royal Albert Hall as the reinterpretation of the 1950 black comedy of the same name also picked up best director and best musical revival.